Cirebon metropolitan area

 The region of Rebana or Rebana Metropolitan Area is a metropolitan region located in West Java province, Indonesia.
-Designated area initiated by Ridwan Kamil, the Governor of West Java, Rebana is a new urban-based development area that encompasses the core urban areas of Cirebon-Patimban-Kertajati, along with its supporting areas such as Cirebon Regency, Sumedang Regency, Indramayu Regency, and Kuningan Regency.
+Designated area initiated by Ridwan Kamil, the Governor of West Java, Rebana is an area that encompasses the core urban areas of Cirebon-Patimban-Kertajati, along with its supporting areas such as Cirebon Regency, Sumedang Regency, Indramayu Regency, and Kuningan Regency.

 Rebana Area consists of seven regencies/cities: the City of Cirebon, Subang Regency, Indramayu Regency, Cirebon Regency, Majalengka Regency, Sumedang Regency, and Kuningan Regency.
-These areas are functionally interconnected and offers various economic activities, social activities, built-up areas, and a minimum population of one million inhabitants.
+These areas are functionally interconnected and offer various economic activities, social activities, built-up areas, and a minimum population of one million inhabitants.

-The development goals of Rebana is to create the new economic growth engine for the northeastern part of West Java with integrated, innovative, collaborative, highly competitive, and sustainable investment development.
-Rebana development aspires to close the exclusion separated from distant clusters of economic hubs.
-Each urban or industrial area should encompass three functions: live, work, and play.

 The Metropolitan Rebana Area was firstly established based on the Presidential Regulation of the Republic of Indonesia Number 87 of 2021 regarding the Acceleration of Development in the Rebana Area and the Southern Part of West Java, the Governor Regulation of West Java Number 84 of 2020 concerning the Development Action Plan for the Rebana Area 2020–2030, and the Governor Regulation of West Java Number 85 of 2020 regarding the management board of the Rebana Area.
-By 2030, the Rebana Area is projected to boost the economy by 7.16%, create opportunities for 4.39 million job openings, and increase investment through a 7.77% economic growth.

-The Metropolitan Rebana Area's strategic location is connected to supporting infrastructure for regional connectivity, such as the Trans-Java toll road, double-track railway, cargo and passenger terminals, as well as other supporting infrastructure such as dams, geothermal power plants, hydroelectric power plants, Balongan Oil Refinery, and waste disposal facilities.
+The Metropolitan Rebana Area is connected to supporting infrastructure for regional connectivity, such as the Trans-Java toll road, double-track railway, cargo and passenger terminals, as well as other supporting infrastructure such as dams, geothermal power plants, hydroelectric power plants, Balongan Oil Refinery, and waste disposal facilities.
 It is supported by three main hubs: Patimban Port, Kertajati International Airport, and Cirebon Port.
 In addition to regional connectivity, Metropolitan Rebana also encompasses 81 projects equivalent to National Strategic Projects listed in Presidential Regulation Number 87 of 2021.
 It covers an area of over 43,000 hectares within 13 Limited Industrial Zones in the Rebana Area.